Trinity Lutheran Church of Columbia

 Another aspect of Trinity Lutheran’s ministry is to run a child learning center that is open to all members of the community with children age 2 to kindergarten.
 In 2012, Trinity Lutheran Church Child Learning Center sought to participate in the Playground Scrap Tire Surface Materials Grant Program that was administered by the Missouri Department of Natural Resources (DNR).
 The grant program recycles scrap tires into rubber playground surfaces in an attempt to reduce the amount of tires in landfills and to foster children’s safety.
 The center wished to remove and replace a large portion of the pea gravel surface of its playgrounds with a pour-in-place rubberized product made from recycled tires.
 Replacing the surface provided a higher level of safety for the children at the center and all the children in the community who use the playground after school hours and on weekends.

 Trinity Lutheran submitted its grant application, and the DNR ranked it fifth out of 44 applicants due to numerous factors, including the poverty level of the surrounding area.
 But, instead of awarding the grant, the DNR pointed to a section of the state constitution that prohibits government aid to religion and promptly disqualified the learning center solely because it was operated by a church.

 In December 2011, the church contacted Alliance Defending Freedom (ADF), requesting our intervention in the matter.
-After just over a year of case development, in January 2013, we filed a lawsuit on behalf of Trinity Lutheran Church against the director of the DNR.
+After just over a year of case development, in January 2013, ADF filed a lawsuit on behalf of Trinity Lutheran Church against the director of the DNR.
 The district judge ruled for the state and dismissed the case.
 ADF appealed the decision to the U.S. Court of Appeals for the Eighth Circuit, which ruled to uphold the district court’s decision.